AeroEng88/AdventureGame/README.md

 # AdventureGame
 as the title says

-pretty much just rhn through the code and enjoy!
+pretty much just run through the code and enjoy!